Rights Statement Project

 The pilot phase also included the development of a Framework for Sub-Collection and Individual Rights Statements and a Memo Regarding Indigenous Cultural Property in the CRKN Collection which will guide future phases of this project.

 Three licenses for incorporating third party digital heritage content into the Canadiana Collection have been developed.
-These licenses will be used when CRKN begins to accept third-party content into the Canadiana Collection.
+These licenses are used when CRKN accepts third-party content into the Canadiana Collection.

 A preferred license is chosen based on the rights of the content being integrated in the collection.
 The three categories of content are: